Chzmo/Portfolio/README.md

 - npm or yarn package manager

 ### Installation

+To install the project dependencies, run the following command in your terminal:

 To install the project dependencies, run the following command in your terminal: npm install